barbking/my_first_wordpress_site/README.md

-## Setting up a personal website/blog to try out Wordpress
+## Setting up a personal website/blog with Wordpress

-Coming soon...since no combinations of Barb/Barbara King available for a domain name, I went with a nickname a friend calls me...www.engineerbarb.com
+I previously set up a portfolio/resume webpage with javascript but I wanted to try out Wordpress and play around with a blog style site.

+Checkout my Wordpress resume and blog at: www.engineerbarb.com